Deletion-Contraction and the Surface Tutte Polynomial: Introduction

 for some parameters $\alpha,a,b,x,y$, is necessarily an evaluation of the Tutte polynomial (see, for example,~\cite{zbMATH01179517,zbMATH07553843} for full details).
 Taking $\alpha=a=b=1$ and $x$ and $y$ to be variables in~\eqref{tp2} gives the \emph{deletion-contraction relations} for the Tutte polynomial, and $T(G;x,y)$ is uniquely defined through these relations.
 The importance of the Universality Property is that it shows the Tutte polynomial encapsulates all graph deletion-contraction invariants, and goes towards explaining the importance of the polynomial in mathematics, why it appears in areas such as knot theory and statistical physics, and why it captures such a wide and diverse range of graph parameters.
 Of particular relevance here is that deletion-contraction, flows and colourings are inextricably linked.

+Notice that Equation~\eqref{tp2} provides a recursive definition for the graph polynomial where the initial conditions are given by its values on edgeless graphs.
+In general, following common usage in the area, we say that a (topological) graph polynomial has a \emph{full} deletion-contraction definition (or \emph{full} recursive definition) if it is uniquely defined by a set of deletion-contraction relations together with its values on edgeless graphs.
+Thus edgeless graphs provide the initial conditions of the deletion-contraction recurrence relations for the polynomial.

-In this paper we are interested in analogues of the Tutte polynomial for graphs embedded in surfaces.
+In this paper we are interested in analogues of the Tutte polynomial for graphs embedded in \emph{orientable} surfaces.
 (In subsequent sections we shall realise embedded graphs as ribbon graphs.)
 Considerable attention has been paid to such \emph{topological Tutte polynomials} over recent years.
 Much of this recent interest grew from Bollob\'as and Riordan's papers~\cite{bollobasriordanpoly,zbMATH01801590}, although the Las~Vergnas polynomial predates it~\cite{zbMATH03722664}.
 A challenge when studying topological Tutte polynomials is that, unlike the classical case for graphs, there are many different analogues for the Tutte polynomial~\cite{bollobasriordanpoly,zbMATH01801590,maps1, maps2, HM,KMT,krushkalpoly,zbMATH03722664,zbMATH06951578}.
-Here we tie together two stands in the development of topological Tutte polynomials, and as a consequence find a graph polynomial that subsumes all these topological Tutte polynomials.
-The first strand is as follows.
+Here we tie together two strands in the development of topological Tutte polynomials, and as a consequence find a graph polynomial that has a full deletion-contraction definition and that subsumes all these topological Tutte polynomials.

+Initially, topological Tutte polynomials were defined through state-sum formulas analogous to~\eqref{tp}.
+This is the case for the various polynomials introduced in~\cite{bollobasriordanpoly,zbMATH01801590,maps1, maps2, krushkalpoly,zbMATH03722664}.
+A difficulty with these polynomials is that, unlike the classical Tutte polynomial, their deletion-contraction relations do not apply to all edges of graphs, and therefore do not provide a full recursive definition of the polynomial.